annoyedb/lancer-alternative-sheets/README.md

 * through the latest manifest link - `https://github.com/annoyedb/lancer-alternative-sheets/releases/latest/download/module.json`
 * downloaded and installed manually (from module.zip) found in the [Releases](https://github.com/annoyedb/lancer-alternative-sheets/releases) page

+This module is supported on Foundry V11 (Lancer 2.4.3 - 2.5.0) and Foundry V12 (Lancer 2.6.0+).
+If you are on a supported version but the last-verified version does not match, it is because the last-verified version is whatever my campaign is currently using. :eyes:

 ## Using the sheet
 To use the sheet, you must select the "Sheet" configuration (to the left of "Close" in the image above) in the selected actor sheet and select "lancer.LASMechSheet" to override the default sheet or to act as the new default sheet.

-At the moment, the sheet only provides *most* of the functionality *--not all of it--* so it is not recommended to set this sheet as the default.
+The current fully implemented sheets are as follows:
+* NPC sheets
+* Mech sheets

 ## Development
-This module currently uses Svelte 5 to render overtop of the Lancer system's current implementation of Application by mounting overtop of a Handlebars div.
-As such it does not extend from Application but from Lancer's ActorSheets, making it fully interchangeable between the Lancer included sheets.
+This module uses Svelte 5 to render overtop of the Lancer system's current implementation of Application by mounting overtop of a Handlebars div.
+As such it does not extend from Application but from Lancer's ActorSheets, making it fully interchangeable between the Lancer included sheets, while allowing the reactive rendering and maintainability of using Svelte.

+This module uses MessagePack to serialize settings data before it gets saved to the database.

 ### Building
 This project uses [Vite](https://vite.dev/guide/) to build and package the module and makes use of it's HMR feature for development.